Anas-Nabih/Bookly/README.md

 # bookshelf

-- **cross platform app built with (MVP) Architectural Pattern, Clean code & Clean Architecture and have NetWork Manager, Prefs manager and Utils manager.**
+- **cross platform app built with (MVVM) Architectural Pattern, Clean code & Clean Architecture and have NetWork Manager, Prefs manager and Utils manager.**

 ## Packages i use: